Routing

 Priority Order

-For domain-based requests (SOCKS5 connection to a domain name):
+For domain-based requests (connecting to a hostname):

 - Domain routes are checked first